Guidelines for TD screening and routine monitoring of patients on antipsychotic drugs (APDs)

 • 2:Mild (abnormal movements occur infrequently and are easy to detect),

-• 3:Moderate (abnormal movements occur frequently and are easy to detect), or
+• 3:Moderate (abnormal movements occur frequently and are easy to detect),

 • 4:Severe (abnormal movements occur almost continuously and/or of extreme intensity)